bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  + In the console.log() call in the returned function, because `name` is in the `personalDice()` function's scope

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  + The result is different each time `dansRoll` is called
+  + The input (argument) for `personalDice` will always be the same as it is store in the `dansRoll` variable
+  + The returned value can change each time `dansRoll` is called as it is assigned a value inside the scope of the `personalDice` function.

 c.
 What is the lexical scope of `newRoll`?
+  + The scope of the anonymous `return` function, the scope of `personalDice`, and global variables.

 ### Task 3 - Stretch Goals